tynist/HNG/README.md

 ---------------

 # Creating and Hosting an API Endpoint
-You will create and host an API endpoint using the programming language of your choice.
+Create and host an API endpoint using the programming language of your choice.
 The endpoint will accept specific GET request query parameters and return information in JSON format.

 ## Objective
 The objective of this stage is to create a publicly accessible API endpoint that meets the specified requirements.